jotnguyen/Lafferty.co-v2/content/blog/lessons-from-a-dj-the-audience-should-never-dictate-your-art.md

 +++
 I started playing music on the internet in 2006.
 I was 16 at the time and had started an internet radio station that would eventually get me nominated as a Texas Youth Entrepreneur Of The Year.

-My radio station would eventually grow to house 20 DJs from Paris, Sydney, Canada, and the United States.
+My radio station grew to house 20 DJs from Paris, Sydney, Canada, and the United States.
 Every week they would volunteer their time to play music on my radio station.

 I was the first DJ and performed like one from a traditional FM radio station like KISS FM.
 I played a few songs, talked in between, and gave shoutouts.
 I ran no commercials and made no money.